JeffreyZhuang/AvionicsHardware/README.md

 - More jumpers, for example on the M9N to select active or passive antenna
 - Larger inductor pads or different inductor to make it easier to solder
 - Larger crystal pads for handsoldering (but idk if handsoldering crystal is possible)
+- Add a power pin on SWD interface for STlink level shifter